EdChSk/PyChat/README.md

 # PyChat
 Python chat client with one main server and multiple clients

-A python chat server using tkinter for a user interface.
+A socket based python chat server using tkinter for a user interface.
 The program can either be run by running 'main.py' from IDLE or command line (or Terminal).

 Features: (Version :: 0.1)
   - Commands